 In order to be available to as many students as possible, the Biomedical Program classes are taught at a variety of levels.
 Students are encouraged to take courses that fall within the scope of biomedical science (see below) tailored to their abilities and interests.
 Students need to take at least 5 science classes from the approved sequence.
-Please note that the program as the Senior Capstone Project is embedded within it unless there is a serious scheduling conflict that precludes enrollment.
+Please note that Bioethics is mandatory for all Biomed Seniors to graduate from the program as the Senior Capstone Project is embedded within it unless there is a serious scheduling conflict that precludes enrollment.
 Students must have Program Coordinator permission to opt out.

-Options Options Options Options

-9 th Grade 10 th Grade 11 th Grade 12 th Grade

-Any Any 384 CP 309 H

-Biology Chemistry Epidemiology Bioethics

-Course Course

-384 CP 336 CP 336 CP

-Epidemiology Biotechnology Biotechnology

-373 CP Health 373 CP Health 373 CP Health

-Science & Science & Science &

-Clinical Skills Clinical Skills Clinical Skills

-388 CP, 387 H 338 CP 387 H

-Bioengineering Bioengineering

-351 H or 351 H or

-352 CP 352 CP

-Human Human

-Anatomy & Anatomy &

-Physiology I Physiology I

-, 0, ,

-330 AP 328 H Anatomy

-Chemistry & Physiology II

-356 AP Biology

-330 AP

-Chemistry

-384 CP

-Epidemiology
+Options 9th Grade Options 10th Grade Options 11th Grade Options 12th Grade Any Biology Course Any Chemistry Course 384 CP Epidemiology 309 H Bioethics 384 CP Epidemiology 336 CP Biotechnology 336 CP Biotechnology 373 CP Health Science & Clinical Skills 373 CP Health Science & Clinical Skills 373 CP Health Science & Clinical Skills 388 CP, 387 H Bioengineering 338 CP, 387 H Bioengineering 351 H, 352 CP Human Anatomy & Physi- ology I 351 H, 352 CP Human Anatomy & Physiology I 334 AP Chemistry 328 H Anatomy & Physiology II 356 AP Biology 334 AP Chemistry 384 CP Epidemiology

-• Students must maintain an 85 or above in all Biomedical classes to remain in the Biomedical Program.
+[•] Students must maintain an 85 or above in all Biomedical classes to remain in the Biomedical Program.